microsoft/azure_arc/automated_testing/ghaction_scripts/GitHubActionDocumentation/ExecuteGitHubActions.md

 We need to execute 4 script inside the VM on a full deploy to simulate what it happens at LogOn:

-- ArcServersLogonScript.ps1, this script is block when execute using OpenSSH, but when we run it using [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command) it works.
+- ArcServersLogonScript.ps1, this script is block when execute using OpenSSH, but when we run it using [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command), it works.
 - DataServicesLogonScript.ps1, this script is block when execute using [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command), so we installed and use OpenSSH to execute it
 - DevOpsLogonScript.ps1, is executed using OpenSSH.
 - MonitorWorkbookLogonScript.ps1, execute in both approaches.
+It currently is running with OpenSSH

-After the incorporation of some security polices to the subscription, the [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command) start to fail randomly, the failure is described on the note:
+After the incorporation of some security polices to the subscription, the [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command) start to fail randomly, the failure is described on the note inside the documentation:

 "To function correctly, Run Command requires connectivity (port 443) to Azure public IP addresses.
 If the extension doesn't have access to these endpoints, **the scripts might run successfully but not return the results**.
 If you're blocking traffic on the virtual machine, you can use service tags to allow traffic to Azure public IP addresses by using the AzureCloud tag."